vsbuffalo/vincebuffalo-website/_posts/2012-02-29-the-biologists-guide-to-information-theory.md

 lose some of the advantage of our compression because we have a longer
 message: "01;1;0;01;1".
-With digital communications, we can't add an extra symbol for ";", so it would need to be represented as a unique symbol like "1111", again increasing our message size.
+With digital communications, we can't add an extra symbol for ";", so it would need to be represented as a unique symbol like "1111", again increasing our message size (and still not able to be uniquely decoded!).

 This is were [prefix codes](http://en.wikipedia.org/wiki/Prefix_code) are useful: a encoding system with the "prefix property" means that no